Can crying make you sick? Find Out Grief’s Surprising Effects on Your Health!

 Can crying make you sick? question superimposed on Image of a sad woman

-Recently something unexpectedly made me cry.
-A lot.
+Recently, something unexpectedly made me cry—a lot.
 And I kept returning to it like a glutton for punishment.
 They weren’t tears of happiness either.
 And I felt generally lousy.
-So this begs the question, can crying make you sick?
+So, why did crying affect my physical health, and can crying make you sick?

 After reflecting for a few days on why something clobbered me repeatedly in the feels so much, I eventually realised why I felt so sentimental.
 And I thought I would share it here because this affects most people a few times during their lives.
 So you might find it helpful.